 Death and the Girl Next Door

-This urban fantasy is a paperback edition that was published by St. Martin's Press on October 2, 2012 and has 274 pages.
+urban fantasy that was published by St. Martin's Press on October 2, 2012 and has 274 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight
+Other books by this author which I have reviewed include First Grave on the Right, Second Grave on the Left, Third Grave Dead Ahead, "For I Have Sinned", Fourth Grave Beneath My Feet, Fifth Grave Past the Light, Sixth Grave on the Edge, Seventh Grave and No Body, Eighth Grave After Dark, The Dirt on Ninth Grave, The Curse of Tenth Grave, Eleventh Grave in Moonlight, The Trouble with Twelfth Grave

 First in the Darklight urban fantasy series young YA based in Riley’s Switch, New Mexico.